Paddington (TV series): DVD

 In Region 2, Abbey Home Media Group released the entire series on DVD-Video in the UK on 23 June 2008 (Cat.
 No. AHEDVD 3318).
 The 2-disc set features all 56 short episodes as well as the 3 TV specials.

-In Region 1, Mill Creek Entertainment (under licence from Cookie Jar Group) released the complete series on DVD on 15 February 2011 in a 3-disc set entitled Paddington Bear- The Complete Classic Series which includes 15 bonus episodes of The Wombles and Huxley Pig.
+In Region 1, Mill Creek Entertainment (under licence from Cookie Jar Group) released the complete series on DVD on 15 February 2011 in a 3-disc set entitled Paddington Bear: The Complete Classic Series which includes 5 bonus episodes of The Wombles and 10 bonus episodes of Huxley Pig and also released on the same day, the first disc was also released as a single DVD called Paddington Bear: Marmalade Madness which includes the same 5 bonus episodes of Huxley Pig.

-VHS
+UK VHS Releases

 In 1980, Thorn EMI Entertainment released six VHS video cassettes in the UK, each with five episodes from the first series.
 They released two more cassettes in 1982, each with five episodes from the second series.
 In August 1983, they released a single video cassette featuring ten episodes from the second series.
 In December 1983, they released the TV special of Paddington Goes to the Movies on a single video cassette along with five episodes from the second series.